AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 An Administrator, Manager, or Custom Admin can export data of learners who are in pending approval enrollment state.
 You can export the data via **Course > Learner** tab, and click the Action drop-down list.

 The option will be present when no learner is enrolled/pending approval to the manager approved course and an empty report will be generated.
-You can also export when learners are in&nbsp;pending approval state,&nbsp;enrolled state,&nbsp;pending state, and unenrolled state.
+You can also export when learners are in pending approval state, enrolled state, pending state, and unenrolled state.

 The report contains data of active, deleted, and suspended users if they are pending approval.
-Also the report contains&nbsp;data of internal and external users, who are in pending approval state.
+Also the report contains data of internal and external users, who are in pending approval state.

 If a learner who was earlier in pending approval state, unenrolls, then his/her record will not be present in the report.
 Also if a learner who was earlier in pending approval state, is enrolled to the course by admin/manager/custom admin enrollment, then his/her record is present in the report.